opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-id-basics.rst.txt

 Creating a Session with privacy IDs
 -----------------------------------

-Let's initialize our :class:`Session<tmlt.analytics.session.Session>` with a private dataframe containing books checked out from the library.
+Let's initialize our :class:`Session<tmlt.analytics.Session>` with a private dataframe containing books checked out from the library.

-Since each library member could have checked out any number of books, we will use the :class:`~tmlt.analytics.protected_change.AddRowsWithID` protected change.
+Since each library member could have checked out any number of books, we will use the :class:`~tmlt.analytics.AddRowsWithID` protected change.
 This protected change will protect adding and removing *arbitrarily many* rows all sharing the same ID.